-The Canberra Citizen of the Year is someone who makes an outstanding contribution to our community without expectation of remuneration or reward.
-They are someone who is motivated to act for the good of the community and is a participating member of the Canberra community.
+The Canberra Citizen of the Year can be an individual or a group who make an outstanding contribution to our community without expectation of remuneration or reward.
+They are motivated to act for the good of the community and are a participating member of the Canberra community.

 They contribute to the advancement of Canberra and our community.

 They make an outstanding contribution across any endeavour, including, but not limited to, the areas of education, business, health, charity, the arts, the environment, disability, youth, research, medicine or the media.

 Strong regard will be given to a nominee's achievements in the year immediately prior to nomination, however ongoing and sustained contribution will also be considered highly.
 Past achievements should also be included in the nomination.

 Nominees can be based in Canberra or the Canberra region, as long as the impact of their contribution is primarily within the ACT.

 If you would like to make a nomination for the 2020 Award, you can nominate online or download a form:

 Or download a nomination form [Word 28KB] and mail or email it to:

 History and Previous Award Winners